SeemBuilds/AutoPrimaryPart-APP-/README.md

 ## Data_Usage
 APP collects only minimal technical identifiers and statistics necessary for its functionality.

-For details about what data APP stores and how it is used, please see:
+For details about what data APP stores and how it is used, please read:
 ➡️ [DATA_USAGE.md](./DATA_USAGE.md)

 - DATA COLLECTION IS CURRENTLY DISABLED, AS THIS FEATURE IS NOT FULLY DEVELOPED.